 If you cannot find any of the above reasons fitting to your business model, you may need to rethink the way you define your business.

-Many small business fail simply because they failed to create a blueprint to follow, and resulted in lack of direction when steering the company forward.
+Much small business fail simply because they failed to create a blueprint to follow, and resulted in a lack of direction when steering the company forward.

 A well-developed business plan contains the following components:

 - Description of the business, vision, goals, and keys to success